MarcoWorms/learn.js/README.md

   { name: "Shirt", category: "Clothes", price: 50 },
 ]

-// lets say we sant to generate a list that has only Sports products and we'll
+// let's say we want to generate a list that has only Sports products and we'll
 // also apply a 20% discount on them.

 products